Last Updated on 2025-11-09

 - Excellent nutritional balance for tropical fish.

-- Floating flakes encourage natural feeding behavior.
+- Floating flakes encourage natural feeding habits.

 Cons: